International Business and Marketing

 - understand the foundations for and use the acquired skills when implementing marketing research, marketing strategies and marketing tactics

-The course covers issues in International Business and Marketing.
+The second part of the course covers issues in International Business and Marketing.
 Most firms today face a number challenges related to globalisation and the process towards increasingly interdependent markets, networks and flows of information and people worldwide.
 The course provides a deeper understanding of the role of relationships and networks in a global business setting.
-We will analyse problems and challenges related to firms' progress and expansion in present markets, firms' entrance into new markets, as well as the management of international business.
+We will analyse problems and challenges related to firms’ progress and expansion in present markets, firms’ entrance into new markets, as well as the management of international affairs.

 The course takes a problem‐based learning approach and it builds on central concepts within the framework of international business and marketing.
-A combination of lectures, seminars with student‐based activities, as well as problem‐based assignments and written reports will be used to develop the students' insights.
+A combination of lectures, seminars with student‐based activities, as well as problem‐based assignments and written reports will be used to develop the students’ insights.
 Students will work individually and in teams, and active participation is required.
-Practical insights will be provided by course elements such as guest lectures and cases.
-The course is taught in English.
+Practical insights will be provided by course elements such as guest lectures and company cases.
+The language of instruction is English.